John Murray (footballer, born 1927)

-John George Murray (15 July 1927 — 1988) is an English former footballer who played as a left back.
+John George Murray (25 July 1927 – April 1988) was an English footballer who played as a left back.

 Career

 Murray began his senior career with Chelmsford City in 1948.
 In 1949, Murray joined Leyton Orient.
 After failing to make an appearance for the club, Murray signed for Sittingbourne.
 In 1951, Murray signed for Gillingham, making four Football League appearances for the club in the 1951–52 Third Division South.
 After leaving Gillingham, Murray joined Betteshanger Colliery Welfare.

-Personal life
+Death

-He died in Fulham in 1988.
+John Murray died in Fulham in April 1988, at the age of 60.